rbouckaert/starbeast3/README.md

 # StarBeast3

 [BEAST 2](http://beast2.org) based package for Bayesian multispecies coalescent (MSC) analyses using efficient and parallelised MCMC operators.

-Also see the StarBeast3  [blog post](https://www.beast2.org/2022/03/31/starbeast3.html)
+Also see StarBeast3  [blog post](https://www.beast2.org/2022/03/31/starbeast3.html).

 This repository is currently being migrated to BEAST 2.7.
 Please see the v2.6 branch for compatability with BEAST 2.6.